Commencement Frequently Asked Questions (FAQs)

 General Questions

-Is there anything I need to do to make sure I am eligible to participate (walk) at the Commencement Ceremony?
+Is there anything I need to do to make sure I am eligible to participate (walk) in the Commencement Ceremony?

-If you plan on attending the Commencement Ceremony in May 2026, the online Apply to Graduate/RSVP for Commencement form on UCanWeb must be submitted by the appropriate deadline.**
+If you plan on participating (walking) in the Commencement Ceremony on Saturday, May 9, 2026, the Apply to Graduate/RSVP for Commencement application on UCanWeb must be submitted by the appropriate deadline.**

 How do I get my cap, gown, and tassel?